kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/homework/homework4.md

-# HW4 Jenkin + Github Public Repo
+# HW4 Jenkins + Github Public Repo

 Please include the original questions in your homework report.
 Please check out of syllabus for details or you will lose points.

-1. Please follow the link below, and try to run the dockerized Jenkin.
+1. Please follow the link below, and try to run the dockerized Jenkins.
 (25 pts)

 https://www.jenkins.io/doc/book/installing/docker/

-Please prove that your Jenkin instance is running successfully inside of a container and it is ready to be used.
+Please prove that your Jenkins instance is running successfully inside of a container and it is ready to be used.

-2. Jenkin Integration with Github.
+2. Jenkins Integration with Github.
 (25 pts)

 * Prepare a nodejs project and commit to your github as a public-access repo,

 https://medium.com/@mudasirhaji/complete-step-by-step-jenkins-cicd-with-github-integration-aae3961b6e33

-* Please prove that you can build a jenkin job from a github and build the final artifact.
+* Please prove that you can build a Jenkins job from a github and build the final artifact.

 3. Please provide ssh solutions to add public key to your github account.
 (25 pts)